Eliza Mason, PhD

 Founder of Lilliputopia, est. 2017

 After years of working and volunteering at different farms, Eliza discovered the perfect spot to found Lilliputopia in Monroe, Oregon.
 This place was created to serve as a model for sustainability, agricultural research, and local community building.

-Eliza holds a BS in molecular biology, a PhD in microbiology, and works as a contract editor of scientific manuscripts.
+Eliza holds a BS in molecular biology, a PhD in microbiology, and has worked as a contract editor of scientific manuscripts.
 She serves as a director on the board of the Dry Farming Institute and the Benton County Soil and Water Conservation District.
 She hunts for wild mushrooms in her spare time.

 Imagineer and Handyman